Meshicage228/CustomPriorityQueue/README.md

 Queue will compare your type with the logic, which you specified with Comparable <u> instead of using Comparator. </u>

-<a id ="exception-id">3.</a> Following code will throw ClassCastException, because you should always specify Comparator or Comparable with your custom types.
+<a id ="exception-id">3.</a> Following code will throw `ClassCastException`, because you should always specify Comparator or Comparable with your custom types.

 ```
 CustomPriorityQueue<NonComarableClass> q = new CustomPriorityQueue<>(NonComarableClass.class);